oneforawe/react-ts/README.md

 * Investigate adding style/format linting for css/scss, since stylelint no longer provides that kind of linting.
-* Investigate possibility of putting all of the config files into a `.config` folder.
+* Investigate possibility of putting the remaining config files into the `.config` folder.